-While the Source, Object, ForcedSource, Dia-Source, DiaObject, and ForcedSourceOnDiaObject catalogs described below each differ in terms of their specific columns, in general they each contain: one or
+While the Source, Object, ForcedSource, Dia-Source, DiaObject, and ForcedSourceOnDiaObject

-It should be noted that template\coadds are not themselves subtracted from visit\images but are, instead, warped to match the WCS of a visit\image.
+&lt;sup>75 It should be noted that template\coadds are not themselves subtracted from visit\images but are, instead, warped to match the WCS of a visit\image.
 It is this warped template that is subtracted from the visit\image to create a difference image.
 For storage space reasons, warped templates are not retained for DP1, as they can be readily and reliably recreated from the template\coadds.

-The difference in the number of deep\coadds and template\coadds is due to the difference in the visit\image selection criteria for each coadd.
+&lt;sup>76 The difference in the number of deep\coadds and template\coadds is due to the difference in the visit\image selection criteria for each coadd.